murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/The Voidcrawling Procedure.md

 A **Sign or Omen** preludes the Wandering Encounter.
 Roll on the Encounter table and telegraph the impending event.
 Characters can respond to it and, if clever, may be able to avoid it.

 The **Wandering Encounter** occurs at a distance appropriate to the situation and environment.
 If there hasn't been a Sign or Omen, the party may be Surprised.
+After the Encounter has resolved, the Voidclock resets to 20.

 ##### Alerting the Void